linode/docs/docs/applications/messaging/installing-rocketchat-ubuntu-16-04/index.md

 **Setup NGINX Reverse Proxy**

-1. Create a configuraiton file for Rocket.Chat.
+1. Create a configuration file for Rocket.Chat.
 In this example the file has been named `rocketchat.conf`:

         touch etc/nginx/conf.d/rocketchat.conf